OpenTreeOfLife/deployed-systems/README.md

 # Experimental

 We are considering a terse configuration file can be used to generate the richer specific config files.
-Some tweaking maybe necessary (e.g. the correction of what branch of each codebase).
+Some tweaking of the real config files may still be necessary (e.g. the correction of what branch of each codebase is deployed).
+But the ```terse.conf``` would summarize where the main services are deployed.

 To try this system out:

     $ mkdir test-dev
     $ cd test-dev